 Cultures of the World.
 (3 s.h.)
-A geographic investigation of the basic cultural systems of the world: the nations of the modern world and the nations of the world of tradition.
-The cultural worlds are compared and contrasted in terms of their physical environment, population, and, especially, their culture.
+A geographic investigation of the traditional and less developed nations of the world as compared to the modern developed nations.
+The traditional and modern worlds are contrasted in terms of natural environment, population characteristics, and cultural features.

 Introduction to Social Psychology.
 (3 s.h.)
 An introduction to the field of social psychology and methods of social psychological research.
-Topics include socialization and its consequences, interpersonal behavior, attitudes and attitude change, influencing and helping others, groups and organization, agoression and collective behavior.
+Topics include socialization and its consequences, interpersonal behavior, attitudes and attitude change, influencing and helping others, groups and organization, aggression and collective behavior